-Experience Chairman of JELD-WEN Holding, Inc. (global manufacturer of doors and windows) since 2015, from 2014 to 2015

-Interim Chief Executive Officer since February 2018 and President and Chief Executive Officer
+Experience Former Chairman of JELD-WEN Holding, Inc. (global manufacturer of doors and windows) from April 2014 to May 2019, Interim Chief Executive Officer from February 2018 to June 2018, and President and Chief Executive Officer from 2014 to 2015.

-Former Chairman, President and Chief Executive Officer of Cooper Industries plc (global manufacturer of electrical components for the industrial, utility and construction markets) from
+Former Chairman, President and Chief Executive Officer of Cooper Industries plc (global manufacturer of electrical components for the industrial, utility and construction markets) from 2006 to 2012.

-2006 to 2012

-Current Directorships JELD-WEN Holding, Inc.
+Other Current Public Company Directorships NextEra Energy, Inc.

-NextEra Energy Paccar Inc.
+Paccar Inc.

-Former Directorships Cooper Industries plc
+Former Public Company Directorships JELD-WEN Holding, Inc. Cooper Industries plc

-Mr. Hachigian's experiences as chairman and chief executive officer of JELD-WEN Holding, Inc., a \$3.5 billion global manufacturer, and Cooper Industries plc, a \$6 billion global manufacturer, bring substantial expertise to all of our operational and financial matters, including global manufacturing, engineering, marketing, labor relations, channel management and investor relations.
-His prior work will benefit our Board of Directors and management team as we pursue future business opportunities globally.
+Mr. Hachigian's experiences as former chairman and chief executive officer of JELD-WEN Holding, Inc., a \$4.3 billion (2018) global manufacturer, and Cooper Industries plc, a \$6 billion (2012) global manufacturer, bring substantial expertise to all of our operational and financial matters, including global manufacturing, engineering, marketing, labor relations, channel management and investor relations.
+His prior work and international experiences add value and benefit our Board of Directors and management team as we pursue future business opportunities globally.
 He has a successful track record of creating value for shareholders, completing the \$13 billion merger of Cooper Industries with Eaton Corporation in 2012.
 In addition, his leadership of an organization incorporated in Ireland provides valuable oversight experience to our Irish financial reporting and accounting requirements.
 His executive leadership positions directly correspond to key elements of our growth and operational strategies.
+Mr. Hachigian has served as our Lead Director and Chair of the Corporate Governance and Nominating Committee since 2013.